ppy/osu-wiki/wiki/Tournaments/en.md

 Tournaments
 ===============

-Section dedicated for Tournaments and/or Competitions.
-[Forum link here.](https://osu.ppy.sh/community/forums/55)
+Section dedicated for osu! tournaments.
+Tournaments have their dedicated forum which can be found [through this link](https://osu.ppy.sh/community/forums/55).

 Official World Cups
 ----------------------